 Fermented Foods and Viruses

-Since the pandemic’s initial days, researchers have shown that the virus that causes COVID-19, SARS-CoV-2, attaches to a receptor called ACE-2 on the surface of cells.
+Since the pandemic’s initial days, researchers have shown that the virus that causes SARS, attaches to a receptor called ACE-2 on the surface of cells.
 The virus uses a key “spike protein” to unlock ACE-2 receptors and infect healthy cells.
 ACE-2 receptors are found to be higher in people with conditions such as metabolic and cardiovascular diseases.
 It’s also suggested that oxidative stress from out-of-control free radicals and reduced antioxidant activity in the body can increase ACE-2 receptors on cells.

 Importantly, ACE-2 receptors can also be influenced by diet, as well as medications and other factors.
 For example, a diet high in saturated fat is shown to increase ACE receptors in the body.